ocaml-gospel/gospel/docs/docs/walkthroughs/mutable-queue.md

 One could think of a slightly different version of `transfer`:
 `destructive_transfer`, which invalidates `src` when called.
-In other words, the value of `src` should be considered taboo, so it must not be used in the rest of the program.
+In other words, the value of `src` should be considered *dirty*, so it must not be used in the rest of the program.
 Such use cases are frequent in system programming, like when dealing with file descriptors after closing them.
 Gospel provides `consumes` clauses to capture this semantic: